parsiya/parsiya.net/content/post/2018-04-29-learning-go-fuzz-1/index.markdown

 The output of `Fuzz` is our feedback to the fuzzer.
 If the input was valid (usually in the correct format), it should return `1` and `0` otherwise.

 Having roughly correctly formatted input is important.
-Usually we are dealing for formatted data.
+Usually, we are dealing with formatted data.
 Just randomly sending byte blobs to the program is not going to do much.
 We want data that can bypass format checks.
-Usually we pass the blob to either the target package or another function (e.g. some format converter) and check if it passes the parser check without any errors.
+We pass the blob to either the target package or another function (e.g. some format converter) and check if it passes the parser check without any errors.
 If so, `Fuzz` must return `1` to tell `go-fuzz` that our format was good.

 For a good example, look at the `PNG` fuzz function from the readme file: